spin973/IdentitySuite/README.md

 ## Using Clients

 You can use the clients in the `Client` folder to test the IdentitySuite server.
-Each client has its own configuration and can run independently or simultaneously.
+Each client has its own configuration and can run independently or simultaneously (according to your license).
 Each client has the ability to call the `WebAPI` server (weatherforecast endpoint) to verify that authentication is working.

 ## 📚 Documentation & Commercial Options